List of colonial governors of New Hampshire

 The territory of the present United States state of New Hampshire has a colonial history dating back to the 1620s.
 This history is significantly bound to that of the neighboring Massachusetts, whose colonial precursors either claimed the New Hampshire territory, or shared governors with it.
 First settled in the 1620s under a land grant to John Mason, the colony consisted of a small number of settlements near the seacoast before growing further inland in the 18th century.
 Mason died in 1635, and the colonists appropriated a number of his holdings.
 Thomas Roberts served as the last Colonial Governor of the Dover Colony before it became part of the Massachusetts Bay Colony.
-In 1641 the New Hampshire colonists agreed to be ruled by Massachusetts Bay Colony, which also claimed the territory.
-Massachusetts governed the New Hampshire settlements until 1680, when it became the royally chartered Province of New Hampshire.
+Between 1641 and 1644, the New Hampshire towns each voted to be annexed by Massachusetts Bay Colony, which also claimed the territory.
+Massachusetts governed the settlements as Norfolk County until 1680 when King Charles II forced a separation and it became the royally chartered Province of New Hampshire.
+It was initially governed by a President in conjunction with an executive council in an attempt to solve a land dispute between Massachusetts and the heirs of John Mason.
 In 1686 the territory became part of the Dominion of New England, which was effectively disbanded in 1689 following the 1688 Glorious Revolution in England.
 After an interregnum under de facto rule from Massachusetts, Samuel Allen, who had acquired the Mason land claims, became governor.
 From 1699 to 1741 the governorships of New Hampshire and the Province of Massachusetts Bay were shared.

 Boundary disputes between the two colonies prompted King George II to appoint separate governors in 1741, commissioning Portsmouth native Benning Wentworth as governor.
 In 1775, with the advent of the American Revolutionary War, the province's last royal governor, John Wentworth, fled the colony.
-Under a state constitution drafted in early 1776, Meshech Weare was chosen the first President of the independent state of New Hampshire.
+Under a state constitution drafted in early 1776, Meshech Weare was chosen the first president of the independent state of New Hampshire.